Jawad El Yamiq: Valladolid

-On 24 September 2020, he signed a four-year contract with Real Valladolid.
+On 24 September 2020, El Yamiq signed a four-year contract with Real Valladolid.
 He made his debut against Real Madrid.
-On 31 November 2021, El Yamiq scored his first goal for the club in a 2–0 victory against SD Eibar.
+On 31 November 2021, he scored his first goal for the club in a 2–0 victory against SD Eibar.

 Saudi Arabia

 On 15 August 2023, after Valladolid's relegation, El Yamiq moved to Saudi Pro League side Al-Wehda.
-He was set to play with the No. 5 under the leadership of trainer Giorgos Donis.
+He was set to play with the No. 5 under the leadership of trainer Georgios Donis.
 3 days later, he made his debut for the club, coming on in the 67th minute and scoring an own goal against Al Shabab FC but ended up winning the match 3–1.

 On 17 August 2025, El Yamiq joined newly promoted Pro League side Al-Najma following Al-Wehda's relegation to the FDL.

+Zaragoza return

+On 2 February 2026, El Yamiq returned to Zaragoza after signing a six-month contract.

 International career

 El Yamiq represented Morocco in the 2018 African Nations Championship, helping his country to achieve their first such title.

 On 10 November 2022, he was named in Morocco's 26-man squad for the 2022 FIFA World Cup in Qatar.
 El Yamiq made headlines after being seen celebrating Morocco 2–1 victory against Canada by raising the Palestinian flag.

+On 11 December 2025, El Yamiq was called up to the Morocco squad for the 2025 Africa Cup of Nations.